New technologies for a mobile future

 From the outside, you scarcely notice the difference to a conventional diesel bus.
 It is not until you travel in one that you realise that this is no ordinary bus.
 Practically noiseless and jolt-free, the four electric motors in the 18 m long Citaro hybrid bus can step up speed at a tremendous rate.

 The SSB (Stuttgarter Straßenbahnen AG [Stuttgart tram corporation]) has been using five Mercedes-Benz articulated buses with a combined electric and diesel drive in its regular service since 2010.
 In the city especially, with its great height differences, a considerable amount of fuel is saved thanks to the hybrid technology.
-As far back as 1979, Mercedes-Benz had what was probably the world’s first hybrid bus, the Mercedes-Benz O 305 OE in use in Stuttgart and Wesel.
+As far back as 1979, Mercedes-Benz had

 The Citaro G Blue Tec Hybrid is the only hybrid bus to date that can run purely on electricity without a diesel engine.
 Four electric wheel hub motors form the serial hybrid drive, drawing electricity from one of the world’s largest lithium-ion batteries in mobile use.
 The battery system generates max.
 240 kW and, at less than 350 kg, is comparatively light.